 Apply Through the Smithsonian Online Academic Appointment System (SOLAA)

 Application Materials (for upload):

 The SOLAA application will allow you to upload the following files types (there is a 3MB limit and only the following types of documents are supported: .bmp, .doc, .docx, .gif, .jpeg, .jpg, .pdf, .png, .rtf, .tif, .tiff, .txt, .xls, and .xlsx):

 - No more than one (1) page, double spaced.

 - The full statement of your research you plan to undertake at the Smithsonian.

-- No more than 1500 words, double spaced (excluding all other parts of the application, such as the abstract and bibliography), Paper size should be 8.5 by 11 inches (210 mm x 297 mm), do not use type smaller than 12 point.
+- No more than 6 pages, double spaced (excluding all other parts of the application, such as the abstract and bibliography but including images, table etc.), Paper size should be 8.5 by 11 inches (210 mm x 297 mm), with 1" margins, and do not use type smaller than 11 point.

 In preparing your proposal, be sure to provide and address the following: